As tempting as it is to start a blog, there is a lot more to it than

 is that it enables readers to visit your sources and learn more for

-Understand the legal issues surrounding blogs.
+themselves, something that many blog readers appreciate and expect.3Understand the legal issues surrounding blogs.
 Even if you're not a lawyer or a journalist,

 it's vital to understand how you might accidentally walk into a legal